catppuccin/Kvantum/README.md

 ## Usage

-1. Clone this repository locally
-2. Open Kvantum Manager
+1. Open Kvantum Manager.
-3. Install selected theme with Your favourite accent colour from `src` directory (i.e. Catppuccin-Mocha-Blue)
+2. Install your preferred flavor and accent combination theme from [`themes`](./themes/).
-3. Apply installed theme
+3. Apply the installed theme.

 ## 💝 Thanks to